-Learning Out- come Learning Ob- jective At the end of the JCSP, stu- dents will be able to lead an C301a Integrate the interests of external stakeholders in the planning of op- erations at the operational level.
-C301 Group (OPG) in planning a military operation within the C301b Understand planning for operations and apply the CF OPP up to and including Stage 3 and elements of Stage 4.
+Learning Outcome Learning Objective At the end of the JCSP, students will be able to lead C301a Integrate the interests of external stakeholders in the planning of operations at the operational level.
+C301 an element of an operational-level OPG in C301b Understand planning for operations and apply the CF OPP up to and including stage 3 and elements of stage 4. planning a military operation within the contemporary operating environment.
 C301c Understand the doctrine, organization, and planning requirements of force generation for domestic and expeditionary operations.